 7 Tips for Helping Teens With Anxiety

-If a parent is wondering how to help with social anxiety, they can begin by teaching their teenager healthy coping skills and making efforts to both empower and encourage their child.
+If a parent is wondering how to help with social anxiety, they can begin by teaching their teenager healthy coping skills for anxiety and making efforts to both empower and encourage their child.
 Finding methods that work best for your teen is important, as you don’t want to isolate them even further.
 It is essential to remain supportive, kind, and patient throughout their treatment process.

 Below are seven tips for helping a teen with social anxiety: